 Jon Hayes recently summarized his Columbus-based band Lackluster's work in progress: "There aren't really any tracks that address issues from the point of view that someone else should have done anything differently.
 It's basically a look at something gone wrong, and stepping back to get a clearer idea and take personal responsibility."
 He's right.
-Check the posted version of "Liar," pulsing with compassionately persistent truth-seeking and unblinking self-awareness.
+Check the posted version of "Liars," pulsing with compassionately persistent truth-seeking and unblinking self-awareness.
 The new album's completion continues; meanwhile, even Eddie Murphy's jumping reverie "Party All The Time" fits Lackluster's rocking live sets, in a typically revelatory way.

 - Don Allred, U Weekly (Apr 08, 2010)